ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2024-10-15-tnr_in_pandoc_markdown.md

 Times New Roman in Latex and Markdown.
 Someone is making you do this.

-> "I wish I could see more Times New Roman" - Noone.
+> "I wish I could see more Times New Roman" - No one.
 Ever.

 This week I got back a grant application with the specific request that I use Times New Roman.
 Turns out it's easy!